qingqingqingli/creep-a-thon-2020/README.md

 * Python3.6: https://www.python.org/downloads/
 * Docker: https://docs.docker.com/get-docker/

-To install the necessary packages, run the following command.
+To install the necessary packages, run the following command on your host computer:
 ```bash
 > python3 -m pip install pandas jupyterlab pymongo
 ```

 We use MongoDB as a main database because the dataset is provided in the form of a .bson restore file.
-We use metabase as an interface to the dataset.
+We use metabase as an easy interface to the dataset.
 **Make sure you move the venmo.tar.xz file into the cloned repository root directory so it sits next to the Dockerfile.**

 To get mongodb and metabase up and running, run the following command: